-NAILSMA has developed tools to help Indigenous communities to understand climate change and the savanna carbon farming industry, including videos, publications and posters,.
+NAILSMA has developed tools to help Indigenous communities to understand climate change and the savanna carbon farming industry, including videos, publications and posters.

-The Clean Energy Regulator also has information about how ACCUs are tracked, including information about where and when carbon credits were produced to help demonstrate co-benefits.
+Clean Energy Regulator (CER) provides information about the Emissions Reduction Fund (ERF) and how Australian Carbon Credits (ACCUs) are tracked, including information about where and when carbon credits were produced to help demonstrate co-benefits.

-The Kimberley Land Council has also developed a step-by-step guide and videos to help Indigenous communities understand the carbon market and the savanna carbon farming methods.
+Kimberley Land Council has also developed a step-by-step guide and videos to help Indigenous communities understand the carbon market and the savanna carbon farming methods.

 United Nations Sustainable Development Goals provide a framework for demonstrating the value of co-benefits such as improvements to biodiversity, social and cultural values.